 A trapezoid is a quadrilateral.
 All quadrilaterals have four angles whose sum is 360 degrees.
 If two of the angles are right angles, that accounts for 180 degrees of the total.
 Therefore, the other two angles must total 180 degrees as well.
 Any combination of angles/degrees that equals 180 would...

 Sometimes, I answer a request for tutoring and I arrive at the student's home with the best intentions when I am greeted with: "Are we glad to see you, the SAT is Saturday and our child needs to know everything about SAT Math!"
 (Actually you could substitute ACT Math, or reading, or Science, or...you get the picture).
-I realize then I am about to fall into the "One Star" category.
-The reality... read more
+I realize then I am about to fall into the "One Star"... read more